twada/twowaysql/README.txt

 == SYNOPSIS:

-NOTE: some of this section is generally based on docs for S2Dao[http://s2dao.seasar.org/en/s2dao.html#SQLBind]
+NOTE: some of this section is based on docs for S2Dao[http://s2dao.seasar.org/en/s2dao.html#SQLBind]

 === Published Classes